vuralcanasal/GitNotes/01_Init_Add_Commit.md

 ```

 ## .git Folder
-This is a hidden file created by `git init`.
-You can see it by typing `ls -a`.
-You can see all related material "logs, branches, description, configuration, etc" in this hidden folder ".git".
-If you remove this file, you lose all the historical data in your project.
+This is a hidden folder created by `git init`.
+You can view it by typing `ls -a`.
+The .git folder contains all related data, such as logs, branches, descriptions, configurations, and more.
+If you delete this folder, you will lose all historical data for your project.

 _The basic workflow for Git is:_
 1. Work on project (working directory)